nschloe/nschloe.github.io/_posts/2022-05-20-math-on-github.md

 $$
 ```

-I'm pointing out below why I think this is a problem.
+I'm pointing out below why this may be a problem.

 ## The Good